 We hold regular 'dig days' where volunteers are taught practical trackwork techniques, meet fellow track users, and help shape Hobart's bushland trail network.

 You don't need any experience – expert training, tools and equipment are all provided.
-We do ask that everyone who attends a dig day rides a mountain bike or is interested in learning about building and maintaining mountain bike and walking tracks.
+We do ask that everyone who attends a dig day is interested in learning about building and maintaining mountain bike and walking tracks.

 Trackcare involves physical work, including digging, moving rocks and carrying buckets, so come prepared to expend a bit of energy.
 There are a range of tasks you can get involved with and we won't ask you to do anything beyond your limits.